egotsev/disciplined-entrepreneurship-summary/Disciplined Entrepreneurship Notes.md

 Another key factor is whether payment will be made from operating or lenger-term capital budget.
 In some companies, it may be much easier and faster to get approval to include an expense in the operating budget than in the capital budget; but with other industries and companies it may be exactly the opposite.

+# 14. Calculate the Total Addressable Market Size for Follow-on Markets

+Two types of follow-on markets:

+ * selling the same customer additional products or applications (upselling).
+One benefit is that you can use existing sales and distribution channels to sell the new products.
+However, making additional products will likely stretch your business beyond your Core, which may hurt your Competitive Position in those markets, unless your Core is something related to customer relationships.
+ * selling the same basic product to markets similar to your beachhead.

+Identify some follow-on markets and determine the Total Addressable Market (TAM) for those markets.
+Use all techniques from step 4.
+You need not and should not spend much time at all on this step right now.
+It's just to keep you (and investors in your company) cognizant of the long-term potential of your business.